apache/mesos/docs/operator-http-api.md

 re-schedule their workloads (volumes, reservations etc.) to other agent instances.
 It is possible that the tasks might still be running if the operator's assertion was wrong and the agent was partitioned away from the master.
-The agent would be shutdown when it tries to re-register with the master when the partition heals.
+The agent would be shutdown when it tries to reregister with the master when the partition heals.
 This call is idempotent.

 ```